Repair or replace your boiler?

 - A yellow flame instead of a crisp blue flame

 - Increased condensation inside windows

-As of October 2010, any new boiler installed in a domestic property must be condensing and at least 88% efficient as part of the government’s commitment to reduce carbon emissions.
+Energy efficiency.
+Since October 2010, any new boiler installed in a domestic property must be condensing and at least 88% efficient due to the government’s commitment to reduce carbon emissions.
 Ideally, you should update to an A-rated boiler as these provide over 90% efficiency.

 You can make an average annual saving of £350 on energy bills by installing a new boiler.
 Once you consider this along with repair costs, the case for replacing your boiler becomes more compelling.

 Most modern boilers are more compact and fit into smaller spaces.
 And if you invest in a combi boiler, you will no longer need water tanks, which could free up quite a lot of space in a loft conversion for example.

 Modern boilers have smart heating thermostats that allow you to precisely time your heating and hot water, enabling further cost savings.

 If your boiler is old, it may not meet current guidelines for boiler safety and operation.
 Even if an engineer can fix a fault, it may still be potentially unsafe and prone to problems.
 It could even be at risk of producing carbon monoxide.